CapricanDRJ/witchers_shakespeare/index.md

 A weary road we've trod, with burdens sore,

-The Watchers' weight upon our hearts no more.
+The Witchers' weight upon our hearts no more.

 Ilistus' deeds, a chapter turned and sealed,